IObundle/iob-soc/README.md

 sudo make -j$(nproc)
 ```

 This will take a while...
-After it is done do:
+After it is done, type:
 ```
 export PATH=$PATH:/path/to/riscv/bin
 ```

-The above command should be added to the bottom of your ~/.bashrc file, so that you do not have to type it every session.
+The above command should be added to the bottom of your ~/.bashrc file, so that
+you do not have to type it every session.